Meditation is Poetry felt in the Body

 Writing Yourself Alive: Writing & Meditation in Nature

 In Writing Yourself Alive we will be in conversation with the nature surrounding us by practicing walking meditation, generative writing exercises, collaborative prompts and even tree-hugging (optional but highly recommended!), that will leave us refreshed and ready for a new week.

 The creative practices will be our gateways to explore our emotions and experiences with curiosity, compassion, and a sense of humor, within ourselves and with others, on the page and in the rich soil warmed by the summer sun.

-Found in Translation: Creative Writing across Borders.
+Found in Translation: Creative Writing across Differences.

 What do the practices of creative writing and translation share in common?